How to Apply

 Shortlisting process

-Project supervisors will be able to nominate candidates for consideration by the EastBio recruitment team using our Nomination form, but they will not be involved in the assessment process after that point.
+Project supervisors will be able to nominate candidates for consideration by the EastBio recruitment team using our Candidate Nomination form, but they will not be involved in the assessment process after that point.
 All nominated candidates will be assessed by a shortlisting panel that will use two criteria: 1) academic suitability, taking into consideration the project you applied for, and 2) suitability for the broad, interdisciplinary, and collaborative EastBio programme.
-The shortlisting panel use the guidance that can be found at the bottom of this page.

 In general, we interview twice as many candidates as there are places, so at this stage, your chances are looking good!